sswensen/Chad-An-Online-Chess-Variation/P2/Glossary.md

 * draws - Count of a profile's game draws

 ### Match History
-* games - An array of previously completed games
+* games - A collection of previously completed games

 ### Piece
 * position - Where the piece is on the board